Vice Chairman, Benesse Corporation and chairman of the Board, CEO/ VP Berlitz International, Inc. IBM

 Inducted in: 1999

-Ms. Uchinaga joined IBM Japan, Ltd. in 1971 as a system engineer and spent her career mostly with the company.
-As a development engineer, Yukako Uchinaga assembled and led the team that developed the software to enable IBM computers to work with Asian languages, specifically those requiring "double byte character sets" such as Japanese, Korean and Chinese.
+As a development engineer, Yukako assembled and led the team that developed the software that enables IBM computers to work with Asian languages—specifically those which require double-byte character sets, like Japanese, Korean and Chinese.

-She held several management positions in development and marketing before being elected to the IBM Board of Directors in 1995.
-When Ms. Uchinaga was appointed to the board of directors for IBM Japan in 1995, she was the first woman appointed to the board of any major computer company in that country.
-She was named Vice President, Yamato Software Development Laboratory in 1999, and was promoted to General Manager, Yamato Laboratory in 2004.
-She assumed the position of Technical Advisor in April 2007.
+Yukako held management positions at IBM in development and marketing before being elected to the IBM board of directors in 1995; Yukako was the first woman appointed to the board of any major computer company in Japan.

-Ms. Uchinaga was inducted into the Women in Technology International (WITI) Hall of Fame in 1999, becoming the first woman inducted from outside of the United States.
-She was also awarded the 2006 Upward Mobility Award from the Society of Women Engineers (SWE).
+Yukako was the first Women in Technology Hall of Fame inductee from outside of the United States.
+She was awarded the 2006 Upward Mobility Award from the Society of Women Engineers.